-9

 Loglikelihood user model (H0) -2372.765

 Loglikelihood unrestricted model (H1) -2126.278

 Akaike (AIC) 4791.530

 Bayesian (BIC) 4867.043

 Sample-size adjusted Bayesian (SABIC) 4794.180

-A better understanding of the model's complexity and fit can be gained from the loglikelihood and information criterion values obtained.
-Compared to the unconstrained model (H1), which has a higher loglikelihood of -2126.278, the user-specified model (H0) has a loglikelihood of -2372.765, which indicates that the unrestricted model is a better fit for the data.
+The log-likelihood and information criterion values obtained provide a better understanding of the model's complexity and fit.
+There is a higher chance that the unrestricted model (H1) is correct than the user-specified model (H0), with a log-likelihood of -2372.765.
+This means that the unrestricted model fits the data better.
 The Akaike Information Criterion (AIC) is 4791.530, the Bayesian Information Criterion (BIC) is 4867.043, and the sample-size adjusted BIC (SABIC) is 4794.180.
 Both of these criterion values point to the same conclusion.
-It is generally accepted that a better model fit is indicated by lower values of these criteria in comparison to other models that have data that is comparable.
+It is generally accepted that a better model fit is indicated by lower values of these criteria in comparison to other models that have similar data.